Note Taking Manual

 Emacs is amazing for literate programming, but it's a nightmare to work with,

-is definitely best in class for literate
+it has it's place but Nvim-R is definitely best in class for literate

 programming using R-Markdown, but there are cases where using R in

-is really handy, for example, to make a bar chart of all the words in
+org-mode is really handy, for example, to make a bar chart of all the words in

 this manual: